How to decommission Exchange Server 2010 after Office 365 Migration

 Get-ExchangeServer | Where-Object {$_.IsMailboxServer –eq $true} | ForEach-Object { Get-MailboxStatistics –Server $_.Name | Where-Object {$_.DisconnectDate –notlike ‘’}} | select displayname, mailboxguid, database

-If you want to purge a specific disconnected / disabled mailbox, then use the mailboxguid noted above and replace it in below command.
-Below command will capture the disconnected user matching the mailbox guid in $mailboxes variable.
+If you want to purge a specific disconnected or disabled mailbox, use the mailboxguid noted above and replace it in the command below.
+This command will capture the disconnected user matching the mailbox guid in the $mailboxes variable.

 $mailboxes = Get-ExchangeServer | Where-Object {$_.IsMailboxServer –eq $true} | ForEach-Object { Get-MailboxStatistics –Server $_.Name | Where-Object {($_.DisconnectDate –notlike ‘’) -and ($_.Mailboxguid -eq '87b867e5-b0ol-4jj2-b0d9-13a3n78933e49')}} | select displayname, mailboxguid, database

-Purge the mailbox which is captured / stored in $mailboxes variable.
+Purge the mailbox which is captured/stored in $mailboxes

 $mailboxes | ForEach { Remove-Mailbox -Database $_.Database -StoreMailboxIdentity $_.MailboxGuid -confirm:$false }

-Verify / confirm that the disconnected or disabled mailbox have been purged.
+Verify that the disconnected or disabled mailbox have been purged.

 Get-ExchangeServer | Where-Object {$_.IsMailboxServer –eq $true} | ForEach-Object { Get-MailboxStatistics –Server $_.Name | Where-Object {$_.DisconnectDate –notlike ‘’}} | select displayname, mailboxguid, database